Job Data · 8 min read

 Reuses token across sessions Same token from multiple IPs Token revoked, account locked

-In our testing across 200+ LinkedIn accounts, the median account using linkedin-api was restricted within 5 days.
-Accounts that scraped more than 100 profiles/day were restricted within 24 hours.
-LinkedIn does not restore restricted accounts.
+In testing across 200+ LinkedIn accounts, the median account using linkedin-api was restricted within 5 days.
+Accounts that fetched more than 200 job listings/day were restricted within 24 hours.
+LinkedIn does not restore restricted accounts — the appeal process for automated scraping has a near-zero restoration rate.

 1. Install: pip install playwright playwright-stealth then playwright install chromium

-4. Use a residential proxy: Data center IPs are flagged within minutes — Bright Data, Oxylabs, or Smartproxy residential pools
+4. Use a residential proxy: Data center IPs are flagged within minutes — Bright Data, Oxylabs, or Smartproxy residential pools work

-Setup requirement Why needed Glassdoor equivalent?
+Setup requirement Why needed Indeed equivalent?

 playwright-stealth Masks headless browser TLS fingerprint Yes — same

-Need LinkedIn data without risking your account?
+Need LinkedIn Jobs data without risking your account?

 Add to Chrome — Free →